rsantoyo-dev/super-jss-workspace/docs/index.md

 - **Developer Experience**: With clear syntax and powerful features, Super JSS aims to enhance the developer experience, making styling more intuitive and less cumbersome.

 - **Responsive Styling**: Super JSS offers a simple yet powerful way to define responsive styles that adapt based on the device's width.

-- **Theming**: Super JSS provides a robust theming mechanism that allows for easy customization of styles.
-- **Typography**: Super JSS offers a simple way to apply predefined typography styles to your text elements.
+- **Theming**: Super JSS provides a robust theming mechanism that allows for easy customization of styles.- **Typography**: Super JSS offers a simple way to apply predefined typography styles to your text elements.

 - **CSS Support**: Super JSS supports all CSS properties, including pseudo-classes and pseudo-elements.

 ## Next Steps